Portland, Pennsylvania: 19th century

 The Delaware River provided easy transport.
 At first only the Indians skimmed their canoes over its surface, but by the mid-18th century, rafts were in use during spring floods.
-As late as 1870, the river near Portland would be full of rafts as far was the eye could see.
+As late as 1870, the river near Portland would be full of rafts as far as the eye could see.
 Rafting started to wane in the 1880s because railroads had reached the lumbering country.
 The Portland Covered Bridge had its beginnings as early as February 5, 1816.
 Records indicate that Francis Myerhoff, owner of the Columbia Glass Works, received a charter from the State of New Jersey to build a bridge across the river to help in the delivery of the sand he needed for his factory in New Jersey.
 In January 1869, the bridge was finally completed by the Charles, Kellogg and Maurice Company of Athens, Pennsylvania, which was later renamed the Union Bridge Company.
 According to an Easton paper of January 19, 1869, Mrs. Sophia Sandt rode from Pennsylvania to New Jersey and back again in her sleigh "amidst the applause of the people."
 The bridge, of the Burr Truss type, was 775 feet long, 18 feet wide, and cost about $40,000 to construct.

 Portland had a newspaper, The Portland Enterprise.
-This weekly paper, started in 1847 by L.G.
+This weekly paper, started in 1874 by L.G.
 Raymond, gave the people on both sides of the river all the news.
 Coe Finch took over the paper in the 1880s and continued until John Wildrick became editor in 1900.
-The financial center of Portland and vicinity was the Portland National Bank.
+The financial center of Portland and its vicinity was the Portland National Bank.
 It was organized on February 7, 1903, and received its charter as a federal bank on March 11, 1903.
 It served the Portland area continuously except for a period during 1932 when it closed its doors under the pressure of the Great Depression.

 20th and 21st centuries

-The Great Flood of August 19, 1955 was too much for the span.
+The Great Flood of August 19, 1955, was too much for the span.
 Early in the afternoon of that Friday, the center of the bridge gave way to the relentless pounding of the highest water ever recorded on the Delaware River, and all but the section closest to the New Jersey side floated down the river.
 Thus came to an end what was at the time the longest covered wooden bridge in the United States, and the last one spanning the Delaware River.

 County Bridge No. 36 in Portland was added to the National Register of Historic Places in 1988.